interlay/interbtc-spec/polkabtc-spec/docs/source/spec/replace.rst

 requestReplace
 --------------

-A Vault opens an replace request.
+A Vault submits a request to be (partially) replaced.

 Specification